softwaremill/elasticmq/README.md

 --------------------

 1. In-memory storage, single node, embedded: ideal for testing
-2. In-memory storage, single node, journalling: fast persistent messaging with queues bounded by the amount of memory
+2. In-memory storage, single node, journaling: fast persistent messaging with queues bounded by the amount of memory
 3. DB storage, local DB, single node: persistent messaging with unbounded queues
 4. DB storage, shared DB, multiple nodes: persistent messaging.
 Multiple nodes can use the same database.
    The database can be replicated/backed up for data safety.
-5. In-memory storage, multiple nodes, journalled, replicated: Data safety through replication and journalling.
+5. In-memory storage, multiple nodes, journaled, replicated: Data safety through replication and journalling.
    Fast guaranteed messaging.
 6. DB storage, local DB, multiple nodes, replication: each node stores the data in a separate DB.
 Recommended if a shared DB is not available.
 Provides good data safety and unbounded queues.